Insurance, Billing, and Financial Assistance

 Our goal is to work with you to make your cancer care as affordable as possible.
 We offer financial assistance counseling, as well as insurance specialists specific to each insurance company.

 We have many financial counselors at the START Center who are available to inform all patients of resources available to assist them with not only co-pay and coinsurance costs, but general healthcare costs as well.
 Our goal is to assist each patient in obtaining additional funding to reduce their financial burden.
-A separate financial counseling appointment is automatically scheduled with each new patient whose benefits are less than 90 percent coverage.
-However, we’re always happy to meet with any patient who has questions or concerns regarding coverage.
+A financial counseling appointment is automatically scheduled with each new patient.

 The START Center Billing Department: